 It is highly recommended that post-exposure treatment, if indicated, be started as soon as possible following an exposure incident.
-If an exposure occurs, the individual should immediately go to ASU Health Services.
-If ASU Health Services is closed, emergency care may be obtained at the nearest emergency room and reported to ASU Health Services and EH&S the next business day.
-In addition, whenever someone is injured or becomes ill from work-related incidents, the Arizona Department of Administration requires the following forms to be completed in order to process Worker's Compensation Claims:
+If an exposure occurs, the individual should immediately go to ASU Employee Health (ASU employees), or ASU Health Services (ASU students).
+If ASU Employee Health or ASU Health Services is closed, emergency care may be obtained at the nearest emergency room and reported to EHS the next business day.
+In addition, whenever someone is injured or becomes ill from work-related incidents, the Arizona Department of Administration requires the following forms to be completed in order to process worker's compensation claims:

-- Employer Report of Injury
+- EHS Incident Report.

-- Supervisor Incident Report
+- Employer Report of Injury.

-- EHS Incident Report
+- Supervisor Incident Report.

-Supervisors must report all accidents and injuries to EH&S. Federal, state, and local agencies may also need to be notified depending on the nature of the accident/injury.
-If the project involves recombinant or synthetic nucleic acids, the Institutional Biosafety Committee will be required to report any significant problems with or violations of the National Institutes of Health (NIH) Guidelines for Research with Recombinant or Synthetic Nucleic Acid Molecules and any significant research-related accidents or illnesses to the NIH within 30 days.
+Supervisors must report all accidents and injuries to EHS.
+Federal, state and local agencies may also need to be notified depending on the nature of the accident/injury.
+If the project involves recombinant or synthetic nucleic acids, the Institutional Biosafety Committee will be required to report any significant problems with or violations of the National Institutes of Health, or NIH, Guidelines for Research with Recombinant or Synthetic Nucleic Acid Molecules and any significant research-related accidents or illnesses to the NIH within 30 days.

-Additional Information
+Additional information

-It is intended that the Principal Investigator (PI) and supervisory personnel will supplement this information with instruction and guidance regarding specific practices and procedures unique to the work being done in their facilities.
+It is intended that the Principal Investigator, or PI, and supervisory personnel will supplement this information with instruction and guidance regarding specific practices and procedures unique to the work being done in their facilities.